michi2222/analysis/Project Description/readme.md

 SQL scripts are organized in the [`sql/`](./sql) folder:

-- `create_tables.sql` – Creating tables for raw data
+- `tables.sql` – Creating tables for raw data
 - `data_check.sql` – Checking for nulls and duplicates
-- `analysis_queries.sql` – All analysis queries used to answer business questions
+- `analysis.sql` – All analysis queries used to answer business questions

 ---